Why Are Basketball Players Called Cagers? ( Interesting Fact About This Popular Term Used In The Game Of Basketball!)

 When Everything Changed

-They were no rules against smashing or pushing someone against the cage during the gameplay, which led to fighting and brawling, and to make it worse, the home team fans joining the fight.
+There were no rules against smashing or pushing someone against the cage during the gameplay, which led to fighting and brawling, and to make it worse, the home team fans joined the fight.
 During the early stages of basketball, a lot of unsportsmanlike activities from fouling to double dribbling were permitted.
 Double dribbling, with both hands on the ball, had also been permitted in those times.
-A powerful basketball player can make the way down the court of his by bouncing the ball and also getting it with both hands following every bounce while backing into opponents en route.
+A powerful basketball player can make their way down the court by bouncing the ball and also getting it with both hands following every bounce while backing into opponents en route.
 But during the 1920s and 1930s, rules were drastically modified.
-Therefore, gyms were the places where basketball games are played in the early 1940s.
+Therefore, gyms were the places where basketball games were played in the early 1940s.

 The Emergence Of NBA And ABA

 Both college and professional games were played in courts primarily owned by local colleges or by the city or town.
-After a while, ABA and NBA were the two professional leagues which began so popular and prominent, which led to owners getting involved and stadium and courts were specially built for each of their respective teams.
+After a while, ABA and NBA were the two professional leagues that began so popular and prominent, which led to owners getting involved and stadiums and courts were specially built for each of their respective teams.
 Nowadays, cages are completed at each level of the organized sport we all know as basketball.
-The word “cagers” for describing basketball players is not even that popular any more.
+The word “cagers” for describing basketball players is not even that popular anymore.
 This is because the generation that knew much about the weird name has almost passed away.

 Final Words